bfanger/svelte-preprocess-react/docs/architecture.md

 ### Client mode

-sveltifyReact create a single React Root and based on the Hierachy of the ReactWrapper components we/re abel to built the react tree:
+sveltifyReact creates a single React Root and based on the Hierachy of the ReactWrapper components we're able to built the React tree:

 ```jsx
 <Bridge>